lancehsimmons/Fnord/README.md

 ## MVP

--Functioning React app with 6 components
+- Functioning React app with 6 components
-  -root: title, nav, and post feed
+  - root: title, nav, and post feed
-  -why: inspiration and related links
+  - why: inspiration and related links
-  -how: how posting and void posting works
+  - how: how posting and void posting works
-  -post and void post: rendering to root from api using one component
+  - post and void post: rendering to root from api using one component
-  -tools: text scrambler and text folder place holders for added functionality later
+  - tools: text scrambler and text folder place holders for added functionality later
-  -abyss: placeholder abyss page rendering example of a limited conglomeration of all posts
+  - abyss: placeholder abyss page rendering example of a limited conglomeration of all posts

 ## POST-MVP

--Functioning tools: scrambler, folder, random wikipedia api mesher -active abyss page rendering character limited conglomerated mega-post from api -active library feature to save favorite posts
+- Functioning tools: scrambler, folder, random wikipedia api mesher
+- active abyss page rendering character limited conglomerated mega-post from api
+- active library feature to save favorite posts

 ## Timeframes